Mahmoud Ahmadinejad and the 1979 hostage crisis: Identification by some former hostages

 Scott and Roeder have also expressed certainty that Ahmadinejad was present at their interrogations.
-Scott asserted his certainty forcefully, stating: "This is the guy.
+Scott asserted that "This is the guy.
 There's no question about it.
 You could make him a blond and shave his whiskers, put him in a zoot suit and I'd still spot him."
 Both men, along with Sharer and Hermening, have stated their recollections of Ahmadinejad as an "extremely cruel" ringleader.
 Of the above men, only Hermening has expressed that he was not immediately sure that Ahmadinejad was involved in the Hostage Crisis.

 However, former hostages USAF Col. Thomas E. Schaefer, Paul Lewis (a former Marine embassy guard), and Barry Rosen (former embassy press attache) have expressed uncertainty regarding whether Ahmadinejad was actually involved.
 Schaefer stated that he does not recall Ahmadinejad by face or name, and Lewis expressed noticing a vague familiarity upon seeing Ahmadinejad's picture, but said that he could not be sure if Ahmadinejad was actually the same person as his captor.
 "My memories were more of the gun barrel, not the people behind it," stated Lewis.
 Rosen, while not claiming to personally recognize Ahmadinejad, professes to believe those who do claim to recognize the new Iranian President-elect.
 "When you're in a situation like that… it doesn't go away" Rosen stated.

 In a September, 2005 interview of Ray Takeyh, a senior fellow on the Washington-based Council on Foreign Relations, discussed his opinions on the above allegations, stating: